Arterial roads in metropolitan Phoenix: Central Avenue

-Central Avenue extends from South Mountain Park to North Mountain in Phoenix.
+The arterial section of Central Avenue is from South Mountain Park to North Mountain in Phoenix.
+North of North Mountain, it continues as a series of interrupted collector and local streets.
 The Central Avenue Corridor, roughly from Camelback Road to McDowell Road, is one of Phoenix's most heavily trafficked stretches of roadway.
 The Central Avenue Corridor bisects the area known as Midtown, Phoenix, a collection of neighborhoods north of Downtown and south of the North-Central and Sunnyslope areas.

 For the most part, Central Avenue marks the "zero" point of east/west addresses in the Phoenix area.